The Nattugla sensor uses advanced classification and detection to ensure safety and provide good alerts in case of unwanted events.

 Reflection: Avoid mirrors or glass cabinets directly in front of the lens that can reflect the infrared light.

-Placement: Mount on the opposite wall at a 45° angle to the bed to ensure the AI can distinguish between sitting and lying down.
+Placement: Mount on the opposite wall at a 45° angle to the bed to ensure the detection algorithm can distinguish between sitting and lying down.

 Line of Sight: Maintain a clear view by ensuring furniture, walkers, or medical equipment do not obstruct the bed or the floor area.